uc-priyadmm/rickandmorty-cli/README.md

 ## Feedback

-If you have any feedback, please reach out to us at priyadmm@mail.uc.edu
+If you have any feedback, please reach out to me at priyadmm@mail.uc.edu